LastCallMedia/Mannequin/README.md

 In development, there are two servers that need to be started to see your changes immediately:

-* From the /ui directory, run: `npm run start`.
+* From the /ui directory, run: `yarn start`.
 This will start the front end server running on port 3000.
 * Next, in .mannequin.php, use the LocalDevelopmentUI as follows:
   ```php
   use LastCall\Mannequin\Core\MannequinConfig;